jskycak3/jpskycak.github.io/_pages/tutor.md

 <li><font color="blue"><a href="https://jpskycak.github.io/files/jpskycak-calc_primer.pdf">An Intuitive Primer on Calculus</a></font> - an introductory lesson to build intuition behind core concepts in calculus.</li>
 <li><font color="blue"><a href="https://jpskycak.github.io/files/jpskycak-calc_connections.pdf">Connecting Calculus to the Real World</a></font> - a compilation of connections between calculus and not only science, technology, and engineering; but also history, philosophy, business, art, and athletics!</li></ul></font>

 In addition to presenting the subject matter in an interesting way, I also maintain a comfortable learning environment where my students can learn to overcome problems without feeling embarrassed.
+This is especially important for students whose challenges are emotional as well as academic.
 My first part-time job was as a counselor at Children's Dispensary, a program for undernourished and special-needs kids, where I often had to calm children prone to explosive behavior (e.g. violence, screaming, running away) and assist those prone to hygiene issues.

 <font size="2"><ul style="list-style-type:none"><li><details><summary>Click the triangle to see a photo slideshow I put together for one of CD's holiday programs!</summary><video src="https://jpskycak.github.io/files/jpskycak-childrens_dispensary.mp4" width="320" height="200" controls preload></video></details></li></ul></font>